Memorial Drive is a collaborative series by BURNAWAY and ArtsCriticATL about the history of the arts in Atlanta.

 Conversations about Atlanta’s arts community tend to vacillate between lamentations that local artists and institutions don’t receive enough attention and, on the other side of the spectrum, accusations that Atlanta is insular, that we actively cultivate an echo chamber promoting ourselves to ourselves.
 There’s no question that the city continues to evaluate the tremendous loss of life at Orly, but the history also highlights the significant impact that Atlanta’s arts community has achieved.
 As we enter a season of family celebration this winter, I hope that we, collectively, can reflect on the significant changes that the last 50 years have presented.

 Putting a fresh spin on the old phrase “memory lane,” Memorial Drive also honors its namesake, the long road running from downtown Atlanta to Stone Mountain, Georgia, passing in front of Oakland Cemetery and the old stomping grounds of Martin Luther King, Jr., nearby.
 The series explores the theme of memory, holding that, in order to move forward, we also need to look back.

-Please visit ArtsCriticATL on Monday and then BURNAWAY on Wednesday, November 30, 2011, for the final installments of this series!
-We invite readers to follow, comment, and offer ideas for further topics.
+This is the final installment of the series!
+We invite readers to read back through, comment, and offer ideas for further topics.

 — Jeremy Abernathy and Catherine Fox